 Expert Blames Owners for Attacks

 Aurora, CO - In a recent blog post, we wrote about the Aurora Fighting Breed ban.
 Last month, Chief U.S. District Judge Wiley Y. Daniel, ruled in favor of the City of Aurora.
-A pit bull owner named Florence Sasek, along with the American Canine Foundation (ACF), sued the city saying the ban was "unconstitutional" and "vague."
+A pit bull owner named Florence Sasek, along with the American Canine Foundation (ACF), sued the city saying the city's fighting breed ban was "unconstitutional" and "vague."
 James Crosby was called on to testify as an expert witness for the plaintiffs.
-Crosby is listed as an expert on the ACF webs… [Read full blog post]
+Crosby is listed as… [Read full blog post]

 Now The Ugly Guys Show Up